natasha-sutd/STV_Group2_Forza/README.md

 ### 3. Target Runner (`target_runner.py`)

-Executes any target as a subprocess driven entirely by YAML config.
-All target-specific logic lives in the YAML file.

-- Supports `arg`, `stdin`, and `file` input modes
-- Cross-platform binary resolution: reads OS-keyed paths (`linux`, `mac`, `windows`) from YAML
-- Optionally appends `--show-coverage` flag for instrumented targets when `coverage_enabled: true`
-- Runs both the **buggy** binary and an optional **reference** binary side-by-side for differential testing
-- Produces a `RawResult` after each execution for classification in the bug oracle
+Target Runner is responsible for executing the targets with the commands specified in the target’s accompanying YAML configuration.
+Different input formats are supported including `arg`, `stdin`, and `file` input modes, though for this project, only `arg` is used across the four main targets.
+Different platforms are also supported, specifically windows, linux, and mac, as long as they are stated in the YAML configuration.
+Target Runner is also equipped with differential testing capabilities.
+Given that the YAML configuration specifies reference commands and the reference target folders are included in the root folder, Target Runner can execute reference targets when necessary.

+After each execution, a `RawResult` class is produced, storing crucial information such as `input_data`, `stdout`, `stderr`, etc. Typically, the `run_both()` function is called, executing both the buggy target and the reference target, producing a buggy `RawResult` and a reference `RawResult` for the Bug Oracle to classify.

 ### 4. Bug Oracle (`bug_oracle.py`)

+Bug Oracle is responsible for interpreting the RawResult from the target runner and returns a BugResult, which has a standardized data structure that every detected bug gets stored as.
+As such, bugs are fully reproducible from just the BugResult.
+The strategy field records which mutation strategy produced the bug, which feeds back into the fuzzer to boost that strategy's energy.

-Ten-stage classification pipeline applied to every execution result.
+A ten-stage classification pipeline applied to every execution result.
 Stages are evaluated in priority order; the first match wins:

 1. **TIMEOUT** — process was killed by the runner
 2. **PERFORMANCE** — `"performance bug"` or `PerformanceBug` keyword in output